Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 The function `cap.read()` is to read the captured image.
 True: the “ret” value of image is read.
 False: The value of image `ret` was not read.

 `img`  is a frame of the camera that was read.

 **(2) Enter Image Processing**

-When the capture image is read, “ret” value is True.
+When the capture image is read, `ret` value is True.

 {lineno-start=122}